miguelmota/ethereum-development-with-go-book/en/transaction-query/README.md

+---
+description: Tutorial on how to query transactions on the blockchain with Go.
+---

 # Querying Transactions

 In the [previous section](../block-query) we learned how to read a block and all it's data given the block number.
 We can read the transactions in a block by calling the `Transaction` method which returns a list of `Transaction` type.
 It's then trivial to iterate over the collection and retrieve any information regarding the transaction.